Rami-Sabbagh/rami-sabbagh.github.io/content/en/posts/2019-08-08-Hacking-my-router-settings.md

 featuredImage: images/posts/hacking-my-router-settings/post_image.png
 draft: false
 ---

+> **ⓘ Important:** **<u>Never ever attempt to do hacking without proper permission from the systems owners.
+Even for educational purposes.</u>** It's an unethical action and **very frowned upon**.
+The post here has been left as a demonstration on how househeld routers can be insecure.

 Hello everyone, it's been 2 years since the last blog post, yea, I'm such a lazy blogger 😛